-- Short-term surveys should be conducted in other to evaluate the geographical area and identify the resources needed.
-Other factors that could be considered for evaluating the need and feasibility of the program in a given area are the interaction with other activities such as tourism and fisheries; It is also fundamental to assess the local biodiversity and the country status, and to identify an organism able to conduct FAD recovery tasks. - Within the project effective waste management plans should be defined including ways to transport it for its reutilization or to proper disposal and/or recycling facilities in accordance with MARPOL (Annex 5). - An assessment if the cost and benefits, including the magnitude of the wide range of socioeconomic costs derived for the lost and beaching of FADs in a given area could help for decision making. - It is extremely important to secure the participation of as many vessels' operators as possible.
+- Short-term surveys should be conducted in other to evaluate the geographical area and identify the resources needed for the implementation of the program.
+Other factors that could be considered for evaluating the need and feasibility of the program in a given area are the interaction with other activities such as tourism and fisheries.
+It is also fundamental to assess the local biodiversity and the country status, and to identify an organism able to conduct FAD recovery tasks. - Within the project effective waste management plans should be defined including ways to transport it for its reutilization or to proper disposal and/or recycling facilities in accordance with MARPOL Annex V. - An assessment of the cost and benefits, including the magnitude of the wide range of socio-economic costs derived for the lost and beaching of FADs in a given area could help the selection of the area to implement the FAD watch programme.. - It is extremely important to secure the participation of as many vessels' operators as possible.